We Have So Much To Learn From: Dolly Parton

 4. Dolly doesn’t talk shit about people.
 Like, never.

-Here’s a story for ya: Dolly got a big break in her career when Porter Wagoner asked her to fill in as the female vocalist on his syndicated television show.
-Wagoner was old guard in the country western scene, and she remained on his show for seven years.
+Here’s a tickler for ya: Dolly got a big break in her career when Porter Wagoner asked her to fill in as the female vocalist on his syndicated television show.
+Wagoner’s show was well-regarded, so Dolly remained for seven years.
 Dolly was grateful for the exposure and opportunity but always felt the show limited her creativity, and there came a point where Dolly wanted to pursue a career as a solo artist.
 And when she told Wagoner that she was leaving, he (shocker) absolutely flipped his lid.

 Dolly doesn’t usually talk about the split, but she handled it with so much grace it seems to be beyond that of mortal capability.
-First, she wrote “I Will Always Love You” as a THANK YOU to Wagoner when she left the show—CAN YOU IMAGINE??
+She even wrote “I Will Always Love You” as a THANK YOU to Wagoner when she left the show—CAN YOU IMAGINE??
 When I quit my job of almost seven years, I gave my old boss two half-assed weeks of work and threw him a “peace out, bro” on my way out the door.
-Second, Wagoner freaking sued Dolly for leaving.
-He believed her to be his property of sorts and that Dolly owed him for any future success.
+And then, Wagoner freaking sued Dolly for leaving.
+He believed Dolly owed him for any future success.
 And still, she’s never said a bad thing about him and remained cordial with him up until his death.
 That woman is not of this earth.